 Today, Green Prophet receives almost 200,000 individual readers per month and is regularly quoted by other news portals.

 Muslim Green Team began in 2008 when Bhawana Kamil, at the time head of the Muslim American Society Outreach Department, wanted to do something that would get the Muslim community involved in the environmental movement.

-Their hard work was officially recognised in 2009, when California Interfaith Power and Light nominated them for an Energy Oscar award for their work in environmental education and advocacy.
+Their hard work was officially recognized in 2009 when California Interfaith Power and Light nominated them for an Energy Oscar award for their work in environmental education and advocacy.
 Additionally, in an effort to increase collaboration between faith communities, the White House contacted them to work with some of their departments in the fields of the environment, food and nutrition.

 For a brighter, greener future, Muslim Green Team hopes to ‘increase and improve our projects, reach more people and institutions, and educate more communities to start their own green projects,’ says Bhawana.
-The team will also continue with their trademark Eco-Fair event and would like to do another phase of the Cloth Bag Project.
-And for a more specific target, the team has assembled a task force to help Islamic organisations ‘green’ their facilities.
+The team will also continue with its trademark Eco-Fair event and would like to do another phase of the Cloth Bag Project.
+And for a more specific target, the team has assembled a task force to help Islamic organizations‘ green’ their facilities.

 The Youth Venture: Naqa’a Environmental Enterprise

-They have initiated their projects in many major companies and organisations in Jeddah.
-They have been involved in many major environmental-awareness campaigns and they also offer consultations to transform any organisation’s events into green events.
+They have initiated their projects in many major companies and organizations in Jeddah.
+They have been involved in many major environmental-awareness campaigns and they also offer consultations to transform any organization’s events into green events.
 Few would guess that these remarkable accomplishments were done by a year-old enterprise led by young Middle Eastern ladies.

 The Eco Blogger: Zaufishan from The Eco Muslim